Ebrakumor/hello-world/README.md

 # hello-world
-my second repository on github
+my second repository on github, i like taking fruits